 The department participates in a variety of College community activities to promote the prevention of crime as well as safety and security principles.
-New resident students receive training from Public Safety staff in the prevention of crime and promoting a safe educational experience.
-Public Safety staff also act in an advisory capacity to the College by reviewing new construction and other campus building projects to help ensure they meet expected safety and security requirements.
+New resident students receive training from Campus Public Safety staff in the prevention of crime and promoting a safe educational experience.
+Campus Public Safety staff also act in an advisory capacity to the College by reviewing new construction and other campus building projects to help ensure they meet expected safety and security requirements.

 The department has an assigned Crime Prevention Officer who coordinates a variety of prevention activities including; sexual assault awareness and prevention, alcohol awareness, anti-drug use, personal safety and more.
 Officers are available to conduct safety inspections as well as conduct crime preventive and personal safety presentations.
-To schedule a presentation, contact the department at 541.383.7272.